george-ckito/molecube/README.md

 ## Getting Started

-Installing molecule is pretty easy and straightforward.
+Installing molecube is pretty easy and straightforward.

 ### Installation
 ##### To use with yarn do:
-yarn global add molecule
+yarn global add molecube
 ##### To use with npm do:
-npm install -g molecule
+npm install -g molecube

 <p align="right">(<a href="#readme-top">back to top</a>)</p>